 Pursuant to California Education Code Section 15146(b)(2), enacted by California Assembly Bill 182 (Stats.
-2013, Chapter 477) and effective as of January 1, 2014, the Resolution and materials included in this agenda item are to first be publicly noticed as an information item at this April 21, 2015 Board meeting.
-At the Board's next consecutive meeting, currently scheduled for May 5, 2015, the attached Resolution and materials will be publicly noticed as an action item for consideration by the Board.
+2013, Chapter 477) and effective as of January 1, 2014, the Resolution and materials included in this agenda item were first publicly noticed as an information item at the April 21, 2015 Board meeting.
+At this May 5, 2015 meeting, the Board's next consecutive meeting, the attached Resolution and materials have been publicly noticed as an action item for consideration by the Board.